joelek/ts-autoguard/readme.md

 ## Roadmap

+* Only generate client and server modules for schemas with routes defined.
 * Add support for enumerations.
 * Resolve issue with recursive type definitions.
 * Resolve issue with imported type and local type sharing identical typenames.